department-of-veterans-affairs/va.gov-team/platform/call-center/README.md

 Welcome to the Platform Call Center Folder.
-This repo contains documentation relevant to VFS teams
+This repo contains documentation about how the work of VFS Teams intersect with VA call centers.

 ## VFS Call Center POCs
 - DSVA POC: Chante Lantos-Swett (chante.lantosswett@va.gov)